JEKO10/Javascript-calculator/README.md

 ## Project task

-This is fully functional calculator, created using javascript.
+This is a fully functional calculator, created using javascript.

 ## Project overview

 I assigned data-num values to numbers and operations buttons.
-Using eval function, which just calculates the calculator input value, it was easy to make such thing.
-I also created button for clearing whole calculator input value, and button for deleting last digit.
+Using the eval function, which just calculates the calculator input value, it was easy to make such a thing.
+I also created a button for clearing the whole calculator input value and a button for deleting the last digit.

 ## Built with